Joe Sullivan (cybersecurity)

-Joe Sullivan (born in 1968) is an American Internet security expert.
+Joe Sullivan (born in 1968) is an American cybersecurity professional and convicted felon who has worked in both government and private sectors.
 Having served as a federal prosecutor with the United States Department of Justice, he worked as a CSO at Facebook, Uber and Cloudflare.
-For his role in covering up the 2016 data breaches at Uber, he was convicted in October 2022 on federal felony charges of obstruction and misprision.
+For his role in allegedly covering up the 2016 data breaches at Uber, he was convicted in October 2022 on federal felony charges of obstruction and misprision.